 Daily Physical Education (P.E.)
 K-12.
 All students in grades K-10, including students with disabilities, special health-care needs, and in alternative educational settings, will receive daily physical education for the entire school year and meet state required standards.
 Students in grades 11 and 12 will have opportunities for advanced physical education classes.
-All physical education will be taught by a certified physical education teacher.
 Student involvement in other activities involving physical activity (e.g., interscholastic or intramural sports) will not be substituted for meeting the physical education requirement.
 Students will spend at least 50 percent of physical education class time participating in moderate to vigorous physical activity.